 Current work has grown out of an interest in painting’s ability to embody, or at least investigate, perception and illusion, including exploring methods of optical illusion used in ancient theater machines and the earliest forms of projection using glass slides and candlelight.
 These thoughts on seeing expand into cinematic themes and imagery based on scans of my body.

 Eyeballs, Oil on wood, 2025 // “Eyeballs” is a diptych portraying a scan of my retinas.
-A retinal scan, called an Optomap, is a procedure where a camera is used to create an image of the back of your eye, revealing the optic nerve, blood vessels and arteries.
+An Optomap is a procedure where a camera is used to create an image of the back of your eye, revealing the optic nerve, blood vessels and arteries.
 The modality of separate red and green lasers are used to illuminate the different parts of the eye.
 So the best way to see the eyeball is with some basic color theory.
 While making this painting I was using my eyes, the original camera, to observe my own eyes.

 The End, Gouache & ink on wood, 2024 // Inspired by the film "The Grand Hotel", I painted this after the 2024 US presidential election results.